Argonne-National-Laboratory/node-red-contrib-os/README.md

 Values for size, used and available are expressed in KiB (1024 bytes).

 Value for capacity is a number between 0 and 1.
-Capacity*100 is also known as percentage used..
+Capacity*100 is also known as percentage used.

 ###Uptime